-- If necessary, protect your property immediately against further damage and theft.
-Use plywood, tarps or other materials to cover broken windows or holes in roofs.
-Keep receipts for reimbursement of all expenses covered by your policy.
+- If necessary, protect your property against further damage by using plywood or tarps to cover broken windows or holes in roofs.
+Keep receipts of all expenses.

 - If you believe you have damage, make a list of potential repairs that you may need and call your agent or insurance company for help.